mcnic16/glutefree-recipes-new/README.md

 <h2 align="center"><img src="glutenfree/testhtmlscreenshots/responsive.png" width="400px"></h2>

 ## Bugs
-Like previously mentioned, register, log in and out function are not working.
+Like previously mentioned, register, log in and out function and search bar are not working.

 ## Deployment